EldadHellerman/leds-skate/README.md

 that does it with the very poorly documented DMA of the esp8266.

 # Build
-I'm used the esp-open-sdk toolchain. will upate this once I found out the best way to build this in 2023.
+I'v used the esp-open-sdk toolchain. will upate this once I found out the best way to build this in 2023.